-19. Some of the current WPEA Project activities will be continued after the WPEA-SM project is terminated.
+18. Some of the current WPEA Project activities will be continued after the WPEA-SM project is terminated.
 The government of New Zealand has provided funding for the Western Pacific East Asia Improved Tuna Monitoring Project (WPEA-ITM).
-Project components include expanding the capacity of

-Enumerator Programs to gather fisheries catch landings and port sampling data, build the capacities and sustainability of fisheries observer programs, support additional national policy and legal reviews to improve tuna fisheries catch monitoring and governance, and add to the capacities of national fisheries data management and analysis efforts.
-Mr Dale Withington has been hired to manage this project, which currently is scheduled to be completed in early 2022.
+Project components include expanding the capacity of Enumerator Programs to gather fisheries catch landings and port sampling data, build the capacities and sustainability of fisheries observer programs, support additional national policy and legal reviews to improve tuna fisheries catch monitoring and governance, and add to the capacities of national fisheries data management and analysis efforts.